About the major

 Sociology-Biology double major

 Enhance your pre-professional education with a double major in Biology and Sociology.
 A Sociology class is recommended or required for many health professions, including entrance to medical school.
-Completing eight additional Sociology courses for a major provides further preparation for admission to programs in:
+Completing nine additional Sociology courses for a major provides further preparation for admission to programs in:

 - Medical school